China banks' bad loans surge, credit crunch could spread west

-HONG KONG/SHANGHAI (Reuters) - China’s five biggest banks reported sharply rising bad loans for the third quarter as the economy slows, with one adding that a credit crunch squeezing small companies in the country’s export-oriented eastern provinces may be spreading westwards.
+HONG KONG/SHANGHAI (Reuters) - Two of China’s biggest banks reported sharply rising bad loans for the third quarter on Wednesday, and one added that a credit crunch squeezing small companies in the country’s export-oriented eastern provinces may be spreading westwards.

-Four of the five, including sector leader Industrial and Commercial Bank of China (ICBC), posted their largest quarterly rise in bad loans in two years as the slowdown stretched more companies’ ability to repay debts.
+Bank of Communications Co Ltd (601328.SS) (3328.HK) (BoCom) and Industrial and Commercial Bank of China (1398.HK) (601398.SS) (ICBC) reported their biggest quarterly increase in bad loan levels in two years as China’s economic slowdown stretched more companies’ ability to repay debts.

-Earlier this year, lenders said customers were hardest hit in the eastern regions of the country, reflecting a credit crunch in the powerhouse Yangtze and Pearl River delta regions with their large percentage of private-sector firms that have less access to funds than state-owned peers..
+Earlier this year, the lenders said customers were hardest hit in the eastern regions of the country, reflecting a credit crunch in the powerhouse Yangtze and Pearl River delta regions with their large percentage of private-sector firms that have less access to funds than state-owned peers.

 That confirmed analysts’ expectations of a westward expansion of the funding problems for smaller companies in China.